Primary and Secondary Abilities

 Each character, in addition to the standard eleven attributes that are used to describe their basic capabilities, may also be quantified in terms of special abilities.
 These are traits that are not common to every single entity in the game, and may in fact be unique to a specific character.
 There are four types of special abilities, including powers, talents, contacts, and quirks.

-Powers: powers are what make super heroes super, as opposed to being 'just' a hero.
+Powers: powers are what make super-heroes super, as opposed to being 'just' a hero.
 Most PCs have at least one power, whether it be in the form of an inborn ability, a sample of high tech equipment, or such studied equivalents as spells or psionics.
-Just like primary abilities, almost all powers are gauged by ranks.
+Just like primary abilities, almost all powers are gauged by ranks, though some are instead quantified with Column Shifts.

-Talents: talents are skills that may be learned by virtually anyone, whether they be super human or not.
-Instead of having a rank, almost all talents offer a boost to ability or power scores in the form of a +1 or +2 Column Shift to the standard rank (explained later) on all talent rolls, making the character more proficient in that area than someone who does not have that talent.
+Talents: talents are skills that may be learned by virtually anyone, whether they be super-human or not.
+Instead of having a rank, almost all talents offer a boost to ability or power scores in the form of a +1 or +2 Column Shift to the standard rank on all talent rolls, making the character more proficient in that area than someone who does not have that talent.

 Contacts: a contact is a person or an organization that a body can rely upon when needed, for either information, resources, or whatever else may be necessary.
 Contacts are automatically considered friendly to a character for the purpose of NPC reaction rolls.
 A character's contacts may help to shape his or her origin, and are rather useful for background information.